 Switch to Animated mode as described above, and note that two frames have been added to the preview.
 These special start and end keyframes, which as mentioned above are drawn in green and red respectively.
-They can be dragged in space but not time.

 If you don't require intermediate keyframes, positioning the start and end frames completes your session.